The City of West Chicago would like to remind residents of the return of the following seasonal services:

 For more information about the Citywide Collection Event and the acceptability of an item for pickup, please call (630) 293-2255.

 - On-Site Paper Shredding Event: Ensure that personal and financial documents are destroyed in a safe, secure and environmentally responsible manner.
-The City of West Chicago Environmental Commission will be hosting an on-site paper shredding event on Saturday, June 1, 2019 from 9:00 a.m. – 12:00 p.m. in the City Hall parking lot at 475 Main Street.
+The City of West Chicago Environmental Commission will be hosting an on-site paper shredding event on Saturday, June 5, 2021 from 9:00 a.m. – 12:00 p.m.
+The location is to be determined.
 Confidential materials are destroyed on premises by trained professionals in a matter of minutes while you watch.
 Local residents and businesses may bring up to 10 boxes for onsite document shredding.